-Advances in both IT and communications have changed the way we work, there is more freedom than in the past to work remotely, but this has also changed the expectations we might have from clients and colleagues in terms of delivery and communication.
+Advances in both IT and communications have changed the way we work.
+There is more freedom than in the past to work remotely.
+But this has also changed the expectations we might have from clients and colleagues in terms of delivery and communication.

 You only have to look around your office to discover how technology has altered things.
 Years ago, the average office desk would have been stacked with paperwork.

 Coping with Changes in Technology

 BYOD (Bring Your Own Device) policies allow workers to use numerous devices which best suit the task at hand.
 This has enabled employees to access databases, personal schedules and emails from anywhere at any time, whether it be on the train or the beach.

-The increasing use of the internet has meant that businesses of all sizes can communicate with target audiences through the use of social media, blogs and their website, but security, privacy and copyright issues should be closely monitored.
+The increasing use of the internet has meant that businesses of all sizes can communicate with target audiences through social media, blogs and their website.
+Nevertheless, security, privacy and copyright issues should be closely monitored.

 Backup and disaster recovery systems also mean that if things do go wrong, your files will be kept in two secure centres which backup your data every 15 minutes, so even that latest project you’ve just completed is safe.
-If you are using cloud technologies, then your files will automatically back up as long as you are connected to WiFi.
+If you are using cloud technologies, then your files will automatically back up when connected to WiFi.

 Knowing Which Technology to Use

 Start by getting to know your employees and understand what would help them to increase productivity.
 After all, knowing what will make your business work more effectively will depend heavily on those who are using new devices or software.

 Having a high-speed internet connection is a must for nearly all organisations, but whether you really need every employee to have a tablet is a different story.

-We work with you to guide you through technological changes and business growth to ensure your data is kept secure and the technology you’re using makes sense for your business.
+We work with you to guide you through technological changes and business growth.
+This is to ensure your data is kept secure and the technology you’re using makes sense for your business.

 For more information on choosing the right IT equipment for your business, give our friendly London IT support team a call today.